mm-aditya/OS_Assignments/README.md

 >
 > For CP2, once the SecStore is verified, Client will request for a symmetric key.
 SecStore will send it over and Client will encrypt
 > the file with the symmetric key using AES before sending it to SecStore.
+> Connection between client and server stays open for multiple uploads.